papivot/pace-docs/PKS Cluster Access.md

  #### OpenID Connect Tokens

-The following gets added to the K8S apiserver when using UAA as OIDC provider.
+The following configuration gets added to the K8S apiserver when using UAA as OIDC provider.

 ```shell
 --oidc-ca-file=/var/vcap/jobs/kube-apiserver/config/oidc-ca.pem